-Now the standard in modern dentistry, digital dental x-rays allows the dentist to get a clear picture of the teeth, bones, and joints.
+Now the standard in modern dentistry, digital dental x-rays allow the dentist to get a clear picture of the teeth, bones, and joints.
 While some patients feel dental x-rays are unnecessary, they are actually an important diagnostic tool.
-Without this snapshot of the interior workings of the oral system, the dentist is forced to simply guess at what might be causing the problems.
+Without this snapshot of the interior workings of the oral system, the dentist is forced to simply guess what might be causing the problems.

 Dental x-rays are extremely useful for detecting hidden problems such as tooth decay and TMJ disorders.
 In addition, routine dental x-rays allow Dr. Petkevis to look for changes in the structure of the teeth or fit of the bite which could indicate health concerns.

-The IntraOral Camera is one of the leading technologies in modern dentistry.
+The Intra-Oral Camera is one of the leading technologies in modern dentistry.
 A tiny video camera on a wand-like probe moves comfortably inside the mouth around the teeth and gums to easily and accurately identify problems in their earliest stages.

 The images captured from the IntraOral Camera are magnified and displayed instantly on a computer screen.
-Both the dentist and patient can see the images, allowing an open discussion about the issues and best ways to treat them.
+Both the dentist and patient can see the images, allowing an open discussion about the issues and the best ways to treat them.
 With the IntraOral Camera, it is easy to recognize potential problems in very early stages that might be missed during a traditional visual examination.

 T-Scan Bite Analysis

 Dr. Petkevis can provide a more accurate diagnosis and effective treatment for bite problems like TMJ using the T-Scan bite analysis technology.
 A handheld digital scanner that takes the place of traditional bite paper, Tekscan gives a digital measurement of the bite force produced by each individual tooth.
-This enables Dr. Petkevis to pinpoint where an imbalance is in your bite and to recommend a treatment designed to address this concern and restore not only comfort but long term dental health.
+This enables Dr. Petkevis to pinpoint where an imbalance is in your bite and to recommend a treatment designed to address this concern and restore not only comfort but long-term dental health.

 Doppler Ultrasound for TMJ